st12z/Traffic-Sign-Detection/README.md

 The model in this project was trained using TensorFlow and Keras, with the following specifications:
 - Utilization of CNN architecture optimized for image classification tasks.
 - Training on the Traffic Sign Dataset for Classification, which consists of thousands of images across various classes of traffic signs.
-- Data augmentation techniques such as rotation, scaling, and flipping to enhance model generalization.
-- Transfer learning from pre-trained models for improved performance.

 After training, the model achieved an impressive accuracy of **98.89%** on the test dataset, indicating its robustness and effectiveness in classifying traffic signs.